 In addition, if you see a suspicious abundance of white spots on your twigs, branches, or leaves, you may have an infestation of scale insects, which are parasites of plants and feed on internal plant fluids.
 The white spots that you see are in fact thousands of tiny white bugs.
 They are often mistakenly identified by homeowners as mold or parts of the bark.
 Scale insects can be flat, small 1/16” long flecks, while others can be larger bumps almost the size of a ladybug, covering smaller twigs.

-4. Your Leaves Look Weird (or Are Falling Off)
+4. The Leaves Look Weird (or Are Falling Off)

 For lack of a better term, maybe you’re noticing your leaves look weird.
 We get calls like this from time to time, where homeowners will tell us, “my shrub or tree’s leaves are changing.”
 Or, even worse, “my shrub or tree is losing leaves.”